 3. Students who do not expect to major in animal husbandry, dairy husbandry, or poultry husbandry may, with the approval of the head of the department in which they expect to major, take Plant Physiology I (Bot.
 208) instead of Anatomy and Physiology.

 § Seniors must meet the graduation requirement in points as well as in hours.
-See section headed: The Point System.
+See section headed.
+The Point System headed: The Point System.